google/applied-machine-learning-intensive/acs/ac1/_sources/filtering_and_grouping/grouping_data.rst

 .. image:: figures/titanic_adding_survived_column.png
    :align: center
-   :alt: A screenshot from Sheets of a titanic passenger dataset using the IF function to label dead as a 0 and alive as a 1 in a new column called Survived number
+   :alt: A screenshot from Sheets of a titanic passenger dataset using the IF function to label dead as a 0 and alive as a 1 in a new column called Survived number.

 .. fillintheblank:: titanic_survival_rate